Monday, 31 March 2025

 I never did go back – or at least as I write this, I haven’t made it back yet.
 Maybe I’ll get there one day as a tourist, but it is unlikely to happen any other way.
 However, much to my family's amusement (or maybe not), I am still wearing the tee-shirt.

 The waste in Antarctica particularly at the old Wilkes base continues to be an issue.
 Australia is not alone with this problem.
-A quick Google search will reveal that there are legacy waste sites at many other present and former bases owned and operated by Antarctic Treaty nations.
+A quick google search will disclose that there are legacy waste sites at many other bases which are owned and operated by Antarctic Treaty nations.

-I'm certain that if a similar situation existed at a more accessible or visible Australian territory such as a former mining site say, the news would be on the front pages.
-It's unkind to say that out of sight, means out of mind, but this is Australian Antarctic Territory and there is no doubt that it continues to present a serious problem.
+I am certain that if a similar situation existed at a more accessible or visible Australian territory such as a former mining site say, the news would be on the front pages.
+It may be unkind to say that out of sight, means out of mind, but I cannot forget that this is Australian Antarctic Territory and there can be no doubt that it continues to present a serious problem.

 Will it be fixed in my lifetime?
 I sincerely doubt it.

-The airport at Wilkins about 70km from Casey was completed in 2007 and most expeditioners now travel by Airbus on the four and half hour flight from Hobart.
-This reduces the amount of work that the charter ships do in terms of carrying expeditioners, but regular visits for refuelling and the carrying out of scientific marine work goes on.
+The airport at Wilkins, about 70km from Casey was completed in 2007 and most expeditioners now travel by Airbus on the four and half hour flight from Hobart.
+This reduces the amount of work that the charter ships need to do in terms of carrying expeditioners, but regular visits for refuelling and the carrying out of scientific marine work goes on.

 The dear old orange roughie, Aurora has gone.
 After over 150 trips to Antarctica she carried out her last assignment five years ago.
 She has been replaced by Nuyina a larger, faster and more powerful vessel.
 I did some research on the current whereabouts of Aurora.
 When last seen she was alongside the wharf in Vung Tau, Vietnam as the Cyprus registered, Aurora Dubai.
 No longer certified as an ice breaker, she is described as a supply vessel and my guess is that her days are numbered.